NOTE: This program is now DIRPLUS, a multi platform tool for Vic-20, C64, Plus/4 and C16. This page below is here

 nbla000's EasyLoad.
 (SJLOAD included is V07 and was developed by Edward Carroll, 1570, Diddl and nbla000.)

-Vic Disk Menu is now also available for Commodore Plus/4/C16 as "SD2IEC DIR PLUS" with added functionality.
+Vic Disk Menu is now available for Vic-20, Commodore 64 and Plus/4/C16 as "SD2IEC DIR PLUS" with added functionality.

 Disk Menu V28 deluxe